-College of Education Search Committee Policy and Practices 2019-2020
+College of Education, Sport, and Human Sciences Search Committee Policy and Practices

-These guidelines supplement the Policy and Procedures for Recruitment and Hiring of Unclassified Personnel.
+This manual supplements Winthrop University's comprehensive resources for faculty searches from Academic Affairs that can be found using the Faculty Search Resources SharePoint site.
 These procedures are also used, with some modifications, for certain classified administrative positions in our college.
-Maintaining a diverse faculty is important to the College's mission.
-Search committees in the College of Education are expected to be familiar with and follow these procedures as they conduct the search process in filling faculty and select unclassified staff positions.
+Maintaining a diverse faculty is important to the college's mission.
+Search committees in the college are expected to be familiar with and follow these procedures as they conduct the search process in filling faculty and select unclassified staff positions.